-“I went out after a Christmas tree and some laurel, through seas of mud,” wrote Jervis McEntee on Christmas eve, 1881, “to the place where I always go on the cross road between the Flat-bush and Pine bush roads.
+“I went out after a Christmas tree and some laurel, through seas of mud,” Jervis McEntee of Kingston wrote on Christmas Eve 1881, “to the place where I always go on the cross road between the Flat-bush and Pine bush roads.
 It rained a part of the time and turned into a snow storm on our return.”

 Another year, McEntee’s usual places for a tree were so wet that he settled for a small hemlock on the side of the hill where he lived.
 It was a hill that offered a panoramic view of the entire village as well as the Rondout Creek and the Hudson River.
 His father James, an engineer who had helped build the nearby Delaware and Hudson Canal, had built the first house on the hill and the family still lived there.
 [Read more…] about A Christmas in Kingston in the 1880s

 Among the finest Christmas seasons in America’s long history took place in 1945.
 We’re constantly bombarded with how special the holidays are, so it’s tough for any one year to stand out as extra special, but 1945 makes the list.